Surgery for COPD

 - You cannot be a current smoker.

-- You need to have participated in a pulmonary rehabilitation program, which is a special educational program for people with COPD.
+- You must have participated in a pulmonary rehabilitation program, which is a special educational and exercise program for people with COPD.

 What is a bullectomy?

-Healthy lungs have millions of tiny air sacs called alveoli.
+Healthy lungs have millions of tiny air sacs in them.
+These are called alveoli.
 Emphysema damages the walls of the alveoli.
-When the alveoli walls are damaged, they start to form fewer large air spaces, instead of many tiny ones.
-These large air spaces are called bullae.1,3
+When the alveoli walls are damaged, they start to form fewer large air spaces instead of many tiny ones.
+These large air spaces are called bullae.1,5

 Bullae can become large enough that they crowd out the healthier portions of the lungs.
 They also create less area in the lungs where oxygen can enter the bloodstream.
-During a bullectomy doctors remove 1 or more of the bullae.1,3
+A bullectomy is a procedure in which doctors surgically remove 1 or more of the bullae.1,5

 Removing the bullae helps the remaining parts of the lungs function better.
-The size and location of the bullae in a person's lungs determines whether this kind of surgery is an option.1,3
+The size and location of the bullae in a person's lungs determines whether this kind of surgery is a good option for them.1,5

 What is lung volume reduction surgery?

 Lung volume reduction surgery (LVRS) may be another surgery option to address the lung damage caused by emphysema.
-The goal of a LVRS is to remove the most damaged sections of the lungs.
-The damaged sections are typically removed from the upper regions of the lungs.1,2
+This procedure involves removing small portions of damaged lung tissue, typically the parts that are overinflated and not working well.2-5

-Removing the most damaged sections of the lungs can help the healthier parts of the lungs to work better.
-It can also reduce pressure on the diaphragm.
+Removing or collapsing damaged lung sections can also reduce pressure on the diaphragm.
 The diaphragm is the main muscle that controls breathing.
-If pressure on the diaphragm is reduced, it can move more efficiently and make breathing easier.1,2
+When pressure on the diaphragm is reduced, it can move more efficiently and make breathing easier.1,4-7

 What is a lung transplant?

-The number of people waiting for lung transplants is much higher than the number of available donor lungs.
-This means once a person decides to go forward with a lung transplant, they may have to wait a long time until a suitable donor organ becomes available.
-This waiting period can be very stressful.4
+The number of people waiting for lung transplants is much higher than the number of available lungs from donors.
+This means that once a person decides to go forward with a lung transplant, they may have to wait a long time for a suitable lung.
+This waiting period can be very stressful.9